 AP COMPUTER SCIENCE

-In APCS the class is working on programing projects in Java that are aimed at learning about data structures and how to build a Class in Java.
-As we build a foundation for their work we are learning about algorithms and how to think through a programing problem.
+In APCS the class is working on programming projects in Java that are aimed at learning about data structures and how to build a Class in Java.
+As we build a foundation for their work we are learning about algorithms and how to think through a programming problem.
 Students just finished working on a program to play the dice game Craps and a vending machine problem that will sell snacks and return the correct change.

 CYBER SECURITY OPERATIONS

-Students have practiced using software that allows them to run a virtual image of another operating system on their school computers or their own laptops.
+Also int he first semester, students have practiced using software that allows them to run a virtual image of another operating system on their school computers or their own laptops.
 SVGS and CyberPatriots use VMware Workstation Player to run virtual images.
 For the majority of the first quarter, the students studied a version of the Linux operating system called Ubuntu.
 Many Internet servers and most security software runs on Linux, so knowledge of Linux will be useful for anyone considering work in the cyber security field, or information technology in general.
 At least one of the competition images in each round of CyberPatriots is Linux.
 The other images are Windows 10 or Server 2016.

 The students have recently moved into a module on Networking.
 CyberPatriots teams have access to selected modules from the Cisco Networking Academy, which is professional online instruction for industry networking certifications.
 Students will complete simple network labs using basic network components (switches and routers) as well as completing network simulations using Cisco Packet Tracer software.
 Packet Tracer will be featured in the CyberPatriots rounds.